Gnomeek/GDUT-UndergraduateThesis/ref/README.md

-Add your references in refs.bib
+Add your references with bibtex format in refs.bib